dirkjanbuter/AV-Filter-EDOF/README.md

 ## Contribution

-Contributing a video & audio filter in C requires code clarity, modularity, error handling, and performance optimization.
+Contributing this video filter in C requires code clarity, modularity, error handling, and performance optimization.
 Follow coding standards, use common data types, define formats, write documentation and tests, and manage resources well.
 Consider security, minimize dependencies, and contribute to the community.

 ## Additional Notes